ethereum/ethereum-org-website/src/content/glossary/index.md

 ### miner {#miner}

-A network node that finds valid [proof-of-work](#pow) for new blocks, by repeated pass hashing.
+A network node that finds valid [proof-of-work](#pow) for new blocks, by repeated pass hashing (see [Ethash](#ethash)).

 ### Mist {#mist}

 The first Ethereum-enabled browser, built by the Ethereum Foundation.
-It contains a browser-based wallet that was the first implementation of the ERC20 token standard (Fabian Vogelsteller, author of ERC20, was also the main developer of Mist).
-Mist was also the first wallet to introduce the camelCase checksum (see "EIP55").
-Mist runs a full node and offers a full Dapp browser with support for Swarm-based storage and ENS addresses.
+It contains a browser-based [wallet](#wallet) that was the first implementation of the ERC20 token standard (Fabian Vogelsteller, author of ERC20, was also the main developer of Mist).
+Mist was also the first wallet to introduce the camelCase checksum (EIP55).
+Mist runs a full node and offers a full Dapp browser with support for [Swarm](#swarm)-based storage and [ENS](#ens) addresses.

 <Divider />